 userName User name under which the lookup will be performed; the user has to exist and have the appropriate rights to access / read the desired directory.

 Queries the size of a file, given the path to it.
-If this method fails, the following error codes may be reported:

 • VBOX_E_IPRT_ERROR: Error while looking up information.